 Wayne County villages have also been active in efforts to obtain funding for Main Street revitalization.
-The Villages of Savannah, Sodus, Macedon, and Wolcott all have funding applications in process or pending.
-The Villages of Palmyra and Clyde currently have projects underway along their Main Streets.
+The Village of Sodus has been awarded funding under the New York Main Street program and the Village of Savannah successfully completed their New York Main Street grant revitalization project.
+Additionally, the Villages of Palmyra and Clyde currently have projects underway along their Main Streets.
 The Villages of Warsaw and Arcade have been active within Wyoming County regarding community development issues focusing on façade improvements and the acquisition of grant funding.
+Additionally, the Village of Perry is actively involved in a New York State Brownfield Opportunity Area project with the hopes of engaging the community and obtaining funding for future main street revitalization projects.
 Within Yates County the Villages of Penn Yan and Dundee currently have projects and programs underway to improve community development and help attract businesses to Main Street.